TJU-DRL-LAB/AI-Optimizer/modelbased-rl/README.md

 # MBRL-Lib

 ![pic](README.assets/pic.jpeg)
 This repo contains a unified opensource code implementation for the Model-Based  Reinforcement Learning methods.(@TJU).
 MBRL-Lib provides implementations of popular MBRL algorithms as examples of how to use this library.
 You can find them in the MBRL-Lib folder.
-Currently, we have implemented Dreamer, MBPO, MuZero, we plan to keep increasing this list in the future. **We present one of the most comprehensive Model-Based  library so far , which covered most mainstream algorithms in Model-Based RL area.** This repo will be constantly updated to include new researches made by TJU-RL-Lab.
+We have collected some of the mainstream MBRL algorithms and made some code-level optimizations.
+Bringing these algorithms together in a unified framework can save the researchers time in finding comparative baselines without the need to search around for implementations.
+Currently, we have implemented Dreamer, MBPO,BMPO, MuZero, PlaNet, SampledMuZero, CaDM and we plan to keep increasing this list in the future.
+We will constantly update this repo to include new research made by TJU-DRL-Lab to ensure sufficient coverage and reliability. **We hope in the future to present one of the most comprehensive Model-Based library so far , which covered most mainstream algorithms in Model-Based RL area.** What' more, We want to cover as many interesting new directions as possible, and then divide it into the topic we listed above, to give you some inspiration and ideas for your RESEARCH.
+This repo will be constantly updated to include new researches made by TJU-RL-Lab.
 (The development of this repo is in progress at present.)

+##

 ## Introduction